Scandinavian flick

 The Scandinavian flick is a technique used predominantly in ice racing and rallying.
 The technique induces oversteer using weight transfer to carry a vehicle through a turn while simultaneously reducing speed.

 Origin of the name

-Beginning in the 1960s, Scandinavian rally-car drivers popularized the technique.
+Beginning in the 1960s, Nordic rally-car drivers popularized the technique.
 The "flick" part comes from the technique of "flicking" the wheel in a direction opposite of the turn to build up angular momentum.